superfaceai/demo-cloudflare-shopify/README.md

 });
 ```

-The `Client` configuration includes the environment variables (api keys) and "preopens" which describe a virtual filesystem where the assets are stored.
+The `Client` configuration includes the environment variables and "preopens" which describe a virtual filesystem where the assets are stored.

 As defined by Cloudflare, each worker has a fetch handler.
 Inside the handler, we instruct the `Client` which profile `client.getProfile('profile')` and use case `profile.getUseCase('usecase')` to use.
 Note the `getProfile()` does not have to be called on every request.